CRBroughton/unocss-token-system/README.md

 # UnoCSS Token System

-A simple and flexible token system for UnoCSS, allowing you to define and manage your design tokens while providing utility classes for spacing, colors, sizes, and more.
+A simple and flexible token system for UnoCSS, allowing you to define and manage your design tokens while providing utility classes for spacing, colours, sizes, and more.

 ## Installation